sherpa-ai/sherpa/docs/gettingstarted.rst

                            filename='./trial.py', # Python script to run, where the model was defined scheduler=sherpa.schedulers.LocalScheduler(), # Run on local machine
                            )

 And that's it!
-Now to run your model you just have to do:
+Now to run your hyperparameter optimization you just have to do:

 ::

     python runner.py